holgerlembke/ESPxWebFlMgr/README.md

 * Click on the filename to download the file.
 * D is delete, R is rename, E is in-place-edit, C is Web-compatible GZIP compress.
 * Drop one or multiple file onto the drop zone to upload.
-* Click on "Download all files" got get the entire SPIFFS content as one big ZIP file.
+* Click on "Download all files" got get the entire file system content as one big ZIP file.

 ### "build in web page"